Why should I do re-enactment? What do you like about it?

 OK, I’m in!
 How do I get involved?

-Contact us at firstname.lastname@example.org, letting us know that you’re interested in joining, and we’ll give you some contact details so you can meet us.
+- Contact us at email@example.com, letting us know that you’re interested in joining.
+We’ll give you some contact details so you can meet us.